 Opened in 1965, The Streets of Old Milwaukee was designed by artist Edward Green to be more than just an exhibit.
 You wander through a neighborhood on a fall evening, peering through windows into incredibly realistic scenes of life at the turn of the century.
 There are homes and shops, all filled with authentic items, people and pets.
 Sure, some of the cats and dogs are looking a bit rough, but it’s all part of the charm (and eeriness) of the experience.

-In the meantime, here are some strange and interesting facts about the museum and it’s exhibits to think about next time you visit.
+But there is a lot more quirkiness, creepiness and mystery in Milwaukee’s legendary museum if you know where to look.
+Here are some strange and interesting facts about the museum and its exhibits to think about next time you visit.

 The Creepy Granny Takes a lot of Abuse